AdChain/adChainVerifiedChromeExtenstion/README.md

 # adChainVerifiedChromeExtenstion
-Chrome Extension that will show if the current site being viewed is in the adChain Registry
+Chrome Extension that detects if the current site being viewed is in the adChain Registry

 ### Installation: